Do mattresses get dirty quickly?

 Home steam cleaner Fortador Volt Mini

 Any upholstered object can be effectively kept clean using steam cleaning.
-Fortador Volt Mini steam machine, which has a maximum temperature of 338°F, is particularly effective at killing bacteria and dust mites as well as dissolving stains and debris.
+Fortador Volt Mini steam machine, which has a maximum temperature of 338°F, is particularly effective at killing bacteria and dust mites as well as dissolving stains and debris from different surfaces, furniture and carpets.

 Due to the fact that steam cleaning just uses water and heat, it is also highly environmentally friendly.
 Additionally, it is advised that you use a mild laundry detergent when steam cleaning any upholstered items rather than one that has harsh chemicals that will harm both the environment and your skin.